 - search volume (the number of monthly searches, on average), and

 - keyword difficulty (an estimate as to how easy or hard it will be to appear on the first page of search results).

 These are important as they provide useful insights into the potential of the keyword and how difficult ranking for it is likely to be.

-Step 2: Optimize your website pages for search engines
+Step 2: Optimise your website pages for search engines

-Keyword research is only the first step towards a website that is optimized for search engines and which will attract more organic traffic.
+Keyword research is only the first step towards a website that is optimised for search engines and which will attract more organic traffic.